etianen/logot/docs/index.rst

 .. currentmodule:: logot

-:mod:`logot` makes it easy to test your application is logging as expected:
+:mod:`logot` makes it easy to test your application is logging correctly:

 .. code:: python